 Since having his Carnegie Hall debut at the early age of 19, British pianist David Schofield has had numerous engagements across the United Kingdom, Europe, Ukraine, United States of America and Canada.
 Known for his fresh and colourful interpretations of the piano repertoire, partnered with his unrivalled youthful energy and personality, David is fast becoming one of the UK’s best crossover artists.

-In recent years, his performances have been broadcast on BBC television and radio along with live performances across London’s West End, the London Olympic Games and London’s Tower Bridge.
-His unique approach to the piano, his repertoire selection and personality, has meant his music has reached a diverse range of people, from the best concert pianists in the world right the way through to well-
+In 2014, David was awarded a number one in the iTunes charts for his Charity Single, The Londonderry Air.
+His performances have been broadcast on Classic FM, BBC television and radio along with live performances globally including venues across London’s West End, the London Olympic Games, London’s Tower Bridge and closer to his home town of Manchester both the Bridgewater Hall and The Lowry Theatre.
+His unique approach to the piano, his repertoire selection and personality, has meant his music has reached a diverse range of people, from the best concert pianists in the world right the way through to well-known TV personalities and celebrities.

 David has had many competition successes as a pianist, by the time he reached eighteen he had already received over forty first prizes in piano competitions.
 Aged 12 he was introduced to the international scene when he travelled to Kiev, Ukraine to participate in the 4th International Piano Competition in memory of Vladimir Horowitz.
 Since then, he has had continued competition success, winning numerous prizes across the U.K, Europe, the U.S.A and Canada.
 He now focuses his time solely on performing, continuing his mission of getting classical and classical crossover music to a much wider and more diverse audience.